carlcc/TPL/README.md

 **NOTE2**: Don't manually invoke the `Start` function unless the corresponding task has no precede.

+The runnable code can be found in `example/example1.cpp` in this repository.

 ### 3.1.
 Example1: Basic usage

 The following code does: